Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Bakone Malapa Museum

-The name of the museum are derived as follow; Bakone - is the name of a local ethnic group / Malapa - means homestead.
+The name of the museum is derived as follows; Bakone - is the name of a local ethnic group / Malapa - means homestead.

 The museum is situated 9km outside Polokwane on the R37(to Burgersfort).
-The museum are open from 8:00 to 16:00 but they are closed on public holidays.
+The museum is open from 8:00 to 16:00 but closed on public holidays.

 Polokwane Art Museum